Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Introduction

 In this paper, we outline VB estimation for HMMs with semi-continuous emissions, with the motivation of constructing an SPG for daily precipitation using gridded remote sensing data from GPM-IMERG \citep{IMERG} for a large spatial domain.
 Our model is constructed using precipitation data for the Chesapeake Bay watershed in Eastern US for the wet season months of July--September of 2000--2019.
-Restricting ourselves to a season allows us to keep the Markov chain parameters constant over time, i.e., a homogeneous HMM.
-The SPG aims to replicate the spatial correlation present in the data, as well as key properties of the original data, e.g., the proportion of dry days and mean seasonal rainfall.
+The SPG aims to replicate the spatial correlation present in the data, as well as key properties of the original data, e.g., the proportion of dry days (with no rainfall) and mean seasonal rainfall.
 Estimates for these can be calculated using data simulated from the fitted model.

 The rest of this paper is organized as follows: Section 2 provides background for HMMs and VB.
 Section 3 introduces the dataset and discusses the HMM for precipitation as well as VB estimation for the model.
 Section 4 presents a numerical study for multi-site precipitation, and also presents our case study for daily precipitation over the Chesapeake Bay watershed.
 Section 5 concludes with a discussion.